bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 Wed 5:30

 What went well (in the context of working on the assignment) today?
-Getting everything working with Windows environment was a bit different than the lecturer But it went okay.
+Getting everything working with Windows environment was a bit different than the lecture, but it went okay and had no problems with the assignment.

 What was particularly interesting or surprising about the topic(s) today?
 I really like the accesabillity of SQLAlchemy.
 I can see how you would automate DB creation, editing, etc with clearly defined classes.
 Much easier than writing a bunch of query modules.
 More effecient too.